Ferry: Scotland

-Great Britain
+In Scotland, ferry services form a vital part of the national transport network, connecting the mainland with more than sixty inhabited islands and linking remote peninsulas to the rest of the country.
+Caledonian MacBrayne (CalMac), operating under contract with Transport Scotland, runs the largest network, serving communities across the west coast and the Hebrides.
+A range of smaller operators, including local authorities and private companies, provide additional river, coastal, and inter-island services.
+Scotland also has ferry services operating across the Irish sea operated by P&O Ferries and Stena Line connecting to destinations in Northern Ireland including Belfast and Larne.

+Ferries have long played an important role in Scotland's transport history, and they remain essential today for residents, freight, and tourism owing to the country's rugged coastline and widely dispersed island communities.

+England

-The busiest seaway in the world, the English Channel, connects Great Britain and mainland Europe, with ships sailing from the UK ports of Dover, Newhaven, Poole, Portsmouth and Plymouth to French ports, such as Calais, Dunkirk, Dieppe, Roscoff, Cherbourg-Octeville, Caen, St Malo and Le Havre.
+The busiest seaway in the world, the English Channel, connects England and mainland Europe, with ships sailing from the English ports of Dover, Newhaven, Poole, Portsmouth and Plymouth to French ports, such as Calais, Dunkirk, Dieppe, Roscoff, Cherbourg-Octeville, Caen, St Malo and Le Havre.
 The busiest ferry route to France is the Dover to Calais crossing with approximately 9,168,000 passengers using the service in 2018.
-Ferries from Great Britain also sail to Belgium, the Netherlands, Norway, Spain and Ireland.
+Ferries from England also sail to Belgium, the Netherlands, Norway, Spain and Ireland.
 Some ferries carry mainly tourist traffic, but most also carry freight, and some are exclusively for the use of freight lorries.
-In Britain, car-carrying ferries are sometimes referred to as RORO (roll-on, roll-off) for the ease by which vehicles can board and leave.
+In England, car-carrying ferries are sometimes referred to as RORO (roll-on, roll-off) for the ease by which vehicles can board and leave.

 Denmark

 The busiest single ferry route in terms of the number of departures is across the northern part of Øresund, between Helsingborg, Scania, Sweden and Elsinore, Denmark.
 Before the Øresund bridge was opened in July 2000, car and "car and train" ferries departed up to seven times every hour (every 8.5 minutes).
 This has since been reduced, but a car ferry still departs from each harbor every 15 minutes during daytime.
 The route is around 2.2 nmi and the crossing takes 22 minutes.
 Today, all ferries on this route are constructed so that they do not need to turn around in the harbors.
 This also means that the ferries lack stems and sterns, since the vessels sail in both directions.
 Starboard and port-side are dynamic, depending on the direction the ferry sails.
 Despite the short crossing, the ferries are equipped with restaurants (on three out of four ferries), cafeterias, and kiosks.
 Passengers without cars often make a double or triple return journey in the restaurants; for this, a single journey ticket is sufficient.
 Passenger and bicycle passenger tickets are inexpensive compared with longer routes.